It’s the last month of the year and 2019 still promises us some lovely titles before the year finally closes.

 I found the characters in this book well developed and authentic especially the two main characters.
 My favorite character was Lami.
 I found her lovely, strong and selfless.
 Her love for Michael one of a kind and her optimism infectious.
 I had to pause many times and wonder on how large a heart she had and the length she was willing to go for the love of her life.
 She was really a saint.
 I also admired Michael’s zeal and tenacity although his stubbornness sometimes infuriated me.

-I didn’t like the parts of the story where they visited native doctors and seers.
+The parts of the story I didn’t like were the times they visited native doctors and seers.
 Even if this did not affect the story or plot, I was frustrated at the characters as they went from one herbalist to another and I got tired of the cycle of events.
+I wished they had better counsel to seek God’s face in prayer.
 Unfortunately it was their reality at the time and it seemed like they had no choice.

 Overall, it was an interesting read and I wish I got a happy ending but it is what it is.
 I recommend it to everyone but I advise you to hold your tissue close.